March 1, 2026

 Julia K.

-Julia K. founded The Backbone Method™, a structural diagnostic for organizations operating under scale, capital exposure, and governance transition, to strengthen the decision logic of scaleups.
-She writes about decision architecture, brand as a decision system, and structural risk.
+Julia K. founded The Backbone Method™, a structural diagnostic for organisations operating under scale, capital exposure, and governance transition.